Reviewing Conflict of Interest and Conflict of Time and Commitment Disclosures

-- Do the staff member's relevant financial interests suggest the potential for conflicts or the appearance of conflicts or bias?
+- Do the employee’s relevant financial interests gained from such activities suggest the potential for conflicts or the appearance of conflicts?

-- Do the staff member's reported external time commitments exceed permissible levels?
+- Do the employee’s reported external time commitments exceed permissible levels?

-- Does the staff member appear to be subject to incentives that might lead to conflicts or bias?
+- Does the employee appear to be subject to financial interests or gain that might lead to conflicts or bias?

-- Is there any indication that obligations to the University are not being met?
+- Is there any indication that the employee’s obligations to the University are not being met?

-- Is the staff member involved in a situation that might raise questions of bias, inappropriate use of University assets, or other impropriety?
+- Is the employee involved in a situation that might raise questions of bias, inappropriate use of University assets, or other impropriety?

-- Do the current engagements of the staff member represent potential conflicts between outside interests (e.g. working on projects simultaneously for competing business entities?)
+- Do the current engagements of the employee represent potential conflicts between outside interests (e.g. working on projects simultaneously for competing business entities?)

 - Could the proposed activity withstand public scrutiny?